Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-02.md

 **Challenge 14** - The category buttons are useful.
 Currently they should display all of the items with a matching category.
 These buttons could be even more useful if you could select more than one category at a time!

 1. Allow for selecting multiple categories.
-For example selecting Toys, Automotive, and Music should show all of the inventory items that match any of these three categories.
+For example selecting Toys, Automotive, and Music should show all of the inventory items in the data array that match any of these three categories.
 2. The category selected category buttons should display showing they are currently selected.
-3. Selecting the All button should deselect the other category buttons and show all inventoty items.
+3. Selecting the All button should deselect the other category buttons and show all inventory items.

 **Challenge 15** - Add a shopping cart.
 The cart should display a list of items that have been added to the cart.
 Inlcude an Add to Cart button with each inventory item.